Undergraduate / Literary Studies

 Castillo, Debra A. “Tentative Exchanges: Tijuana Prostitutes and Their Clients.”
 The Latin American Cultural Studies Reader, edited by Marc Zimmerman et al., Duke University Press, 2004, pp. 584–605.

-Week 12, Chicanx & Latinx Studies
+Week 12, Chicano & Latinx Studies

 Anzaldúa, Gloria.
 “Speaking in Tongues: A Letter to Third World Women Writers” & “Border Arte.”
 The Gloria Anzaldúa Reader.
 Duke University Press, 2009, pp. 26-35; 176-187.